ericcornelissen/tool-versions-update-action/pr/README.md

 | `did-update` | `true` if at least one tool was updated, `false` otherwise |
 | `pr-number`  | The number of the created Pull Request                     |

+For information on how to use outputs see the [GitHub Actions output docs].

 ### Full Example

 This example is for a workflow that can be triggered manually to create a Pull